jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.68 Tanh

-Returns the hyperbolic tangent (tanh) of each values in a raster..
+Returns the hyperbolic tangent (tanh) of each values in a raster.

 *Parameters*: